togglebyte/togglebit.io/content/posts/2021-06-11_learning-rust.md

 ## Format

-1. Go over some functionality.
+1. Go over some functionality from the list.
+2. Implement functionality for the project
-2. Answer questions in the process.
+3. Answer questions in the process.

 ## Goal